enasequence/read_docs/prog_01.md

 ### Submission actions without submission XML

 Some submission actions can be defined using the `ACTION` POST parameter.
-In this case, the submission XML is not required.

-If both the `ACTION` parameter and submission XML is provided then the submission XML will be ignored.
+If the `ACTION` parameter is provided then the submission XML will be ignored.

-You can use one of the following actions:
+You can use the following actions in place of submission XML:

-- `ACTION=ADD`
-- `ACTION=MODIFY`
-- `ACTION=VALIDATE,ADD` (same as `ACTION=VALIDATE`)
-- `ACTION=VALIDATE,MODIFY`

-The actions have the same effect as in the submission XML:

-- `ADD`: Submit new objects into the archive.
+- `ACTION=ADD`: create new objects in the archive
-- `MODIFY`: Modify existing objects in the archive.
+- `ACTION=MODIFY`: update existing objects in the archive
+- `ACTION=VALIDATE` (same as `ACTION=VALIDATE,ADD`)
-- `VALIDATE,ADD`: Validate a new object without actually creating it.
+- `ACTION=VALIDATE,ADD`: validate new objects without creating them
-- `VALIDATE,MODIFY`: Validate an update of an existing object without actually updating it.
+- `ACTION=VALIDATE,MODIFY`: validate update of existing objects without updating them

-In addition, the following POST parameters are supported:
+In addition, you can use the following POST parameters with the `ACTION` parameter:

-- `HOLD_DATE` can be used to define a public release date for a new study or sample
+- `HOLD_DATE`: set the public release date for a new study or sample
-- `CENTER_NAME` must be used by brokers to define the submitting center name
+- `CENTER_NAME`: set the submitting center name (mandatory for brokers)

 For example, submit a new analysis:
 ```